Skip to main content

 Flamme® technique

 We created and introduced this technique in 2016 on a Calatrava Ref.
 7200.
-This method amplifies the fire of diamonds by not only bathing the pavilions in light but also showcasing the true artistry of our gemsetters.
+It amplifies the fire of diamonds by not only bathing the pavilions in light but also showcasing the true artistry of our gemsetters.
 Every stone is meticulously set vertically, equidistantly, and with even depth, ensuring perfect alignment with the case contours.
 The setting geometry is chosen to cover the largest possible area of the metal.

 invisible setting